 Bloom Time: Spring to summer

 Lewisia cotyledon is an evergreen perennial that grows from a thick taproot and caudex unit.
 It produces a basal rosette of many thick, fleshy oval- or spoon-shaped, up to 4 inches (10 cm) long leaves.
 The Latin "cotyledon," meaning "small cup," refers to the shape of the leaves.
 From spring to summer, the inflorescence arises on one or more up to 12 inches (30 cm) tall stems, each stem bearing an array of up to 50 flowers.
 Near the flowers are small pointed bracts tipped with resin glands.
 The flower has 7 to 13 petals, each about 0.6 inches (1.5 cm) long.
 The petals may be pale pink with darker veining, whitish with pinkish-orange striping, or solid orange to yellow.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 Lewisia plants produce offsets, which are the easiest way to propagate this interesting little succulent.
 Simply divide them from the parent plant and pot them up to grow good taproot and fleshy feeder roots.

 You can also learn how to grow Lewisia from seed.
 The tiny plants take a couple of seasons to form a rosette but establish easily when sown in a sandy potting mixture.

-Native to southern Oregon and northern California, where it grows in rocky subalpine mountain habitat.
+This species is native to southern Oregon and northern California, where it grows in rocky subalpine mountain habitats.

 - Back to genus Lewisia